aaronditto/fizzbuzz/instructions.md

 *Enhance your existing solution as follows*

-Refactor your implementation to use the `yield` keyword avaailable in modern versions of Firefox.
+Refactor your implementation to use the `yield` keyword available in modern versions of Firefox.

 Tag your repo `step4` when you have completed this stage of the implementation.